 Custom Etching

-However, the high lubriciousness of these plastics also makes them difficult to bond to other work parts or finished goods using conventional methods and adhesives.
+However, the high lubriciousness of these polymers also makes it difficult for them to bond to other parts or finished goods using conventional methods and adhesives.
 Chemical etching is thus a preferred option when needing to bond these materials.
 Through our proprietary process, Zeus has pioneered the development of etched tubing, and we have developed a wide range of etching capabilities with unsurpassed contact angle measurements.

 How Does It Work?